Let's Go Blue Lining!

-Blue lining, aka fishing small streams, is a passion for many fly anglers out there.
+Blue lining, or fishing small streams, is a passion for many fly anglers out there.
 Some devote their whole year to it and others just do it on occasion.
-Whether you have done it 1,000 times or are looking to the first time there's always something you can learn.
-Lets discuss some of the basics of blue lining.
+Whether you have done it a thousand times or are trying it for the first time, there's always something you can learn.
+Let's discuss some of the basics of blue lining.

 If you want to really be adventurous then you can do your own scouting.
 Look for cold water tributaries or other topography that may lend to good water temperatures and a good PH level to hold trout.
 You may just find a diamond in the rough.